nholipau/superdate/Readme.md

 # Superdate.js

-Hi!
-This is the first version of Superdate.js.
+Welcome to the docs of Superdate.js.
 A Node.js library that extends the main function of the Date javascript class.

 # Object Construction

-You can instance the object calling dateOptions class.
+You can instance the object calling superdate class.
 Example:

+    const superdate = require('superdate-js');
 	const d = new superdate();

 You can insert an object with following properties in the class construction: